MLC-Nutrition/cena-health_public-site/public/README.md

-  # Build Design
+  # public site - investors and partners

-  This is a code bundle for Build Design.
-The original project is available at https://www.figma.com/design/Bmd22GpP2BCbuVuX7X0njz/Build-Design.
+  This is a code bundle for public site - investors and partners.
+The original project is available at https://www.figma.com/design/Bmd22GpP2BCbuVuX7X0njz/public-site---investors-and-partners.

   ## Running the code